-LIMBA is a unique and innovative audio language method scientifically proven and available by download to learn the language of your choice intuitively and conveniently.
-Each audio lesson lasts between 14 to 16 minutes and allows a concrete knowledge of the language learned.
+LIMBA is a unique and innovative audio language course which is scientifically proven and available by download to learn the language of your choice intuitively and step-by-step.
+Each audio lesson lasts around 14 to 15 minutes and allows a concrete knowledge of the spoken language.
 A method without grammar and progressive learning designed for English speakers passionate about travel and authentic encounters.
 Language courses in audio format are added every week...

 An audio method for learning the language of your choice intuitively and practicly.